snap-cloud/SnapSite/README.md

 * Templates are plain HTML files with a `.tmp` extension that may or may not define a `@content` placeholder.
 * If said placeholder exists, the templates found in the next line of the descriptor file are going to be rendered into it.
 * The generated pages are stored in the `www` folder.
-* Only `.html` files with the same name as the descriptor files are going to be overwritten.
-You can place any other files into `www`, such as Javascript files, images or stylesheets.
+* You should place any other files into `static`, such as Javascript files, images or stylesheets.
+These will be copied over into the resulting `www` folder.

 ## Usage